 When you use consumer reports to make employment decisions like hiring, promotion, reassignment, and retention, the Fair Credit Reporting Act requires you to take important compliance steps.
 Find out more about keeping your company within the law.

-If your company is in the business of compiling background information for employment purposes, it’s likely you’re covered by the Fair Credit Reporting Act.
+If your company is in the business of compiling background information for housing purposes, it’s likely you’re covered by the Fair Credit Reporting Act (FCRA).
 Are you following reasonable procedures to assure accuracy, getting required certifications from your clients, and complying with other FCRA provisions?